UNABRIDGED STATEMENT OF FAITH

 THE CHRISTIAN LIFE

-Christians are called to live a holy life and to reject the priorities and desires of their individual sinful nature and of this spiritually dead world.
+Christians are called to live a holy life, walking by the Spirit instead of walking according to the flesh or the world around us.
 The capacity to sin will always be present in this life.
-However, the Christian responsibility is to be conformed to the image of Jesus Christ, and freedom from a life of sin is found through the power of the Holy Spirit.
-Ultimately, the Christian life is a process—a journey that is carried out daily with reliance upon the Holy Spirit to renew the thinking, words, and actions of every believer to line up with the new identity we have in Christ.
+However, the Christian responsibility is to allow themselves to be conformed by God to the image of Jesus Christ, and freedom from a life of sin, found through the power of the Holy Spirit.
+Ultimately, the Christian life is a process (called sanctification)—a journey that is carried out daily with reliance upon the Holy Spirit to renew the thinking, words, and actions of every believer to line up with the new identity one has in Christ.